living-etc/iep/db/migrations/markdown/20240922172317_add_exercise_0001_deploy_a_webapp.md

-package migrations

-func Init_20240922172317_add_exercise_0001_depoy_a_webapp() Migration {
-	return Migration{
-		Id:        "20240922172317_add_exercise_0001_depoy_a_webapp",
-		Statement: "INSERT INTO exercises(exercise_id, name, description, body) VALUES(?, ?, ?, ?)",
-		Args: []any{
-			"0001-deploy-a-webapp",
-			"Deploy a Web Server with Nginx and AWS",
-			"Learn how to put a website on the internet using Nginx and run it on an EC2 instance.", `# Deploy A Web App
+# Deploy A Web App

 In this exercise you will deploy a web app to a Linux virtual machine running on AWS.
 In doing so, you will learn how to

 - start a web app and keep it running using Systemd
 - install and configure nginx to send traffic to the web app